 Or – “The First Avengers Book In Months That Didn’t Leave Me Angry Or Confused…” Friday night, my pal Jason at Gatekeeper Hobbies (Huntoon & Gage, Topeka!
 Ask ’em about Matter-Eater Lad and see how many of them look frightened!) had a graduation or a family wake or a beer bust or something, and asked me to cover his shift.
 While going through a couple of long-boxes and organizing a couple of years worth of books that were meant to be purchased (but obviously were NOT) by the local library, including a ton of Archie, Sonic The Hedgehog, G.I.
 Joe,

 DC Comics has provided Major Spoilers with cover images (WOOT!) and solicitation information (WOOT!
 WOOT!) for titles shipping in August 2007.
 Take the jump for the complete list, including the next batch of Countdown issues, and if the picture above is any indication, bad times are ahead for Black Canary and her adopted daughter.

-Here is the New Comic Release list for comics scheduled to be in stores March 21, 2007.
+Here is the New Comic Release list for comics scheduled to be in stores May 23, 2007.
 There may be items on this list that are not shipped at the last minute, or new material may be added.
 Check with your local retailer for more details.
-Thanks to Collector’s Pair of Dice and Diamond Comics Distributors for assisting in the building of this list.
-This list was last updated March 20, 2007.
+This list was last updated May 21, 2007.